repicao/IH_AB_DA_FT_OCT_2023/Class_Materials/Final_Project/Readme.md

 ## Project Stages

-+ Source, Analyze and identify one dataset to work with
++ Source, Analyze and identify a dataset to work with
 + Present your business problem to the teaching staff.
    + "Elevator Pitch" Challenge - 1 minute presentation of the idea*
 + Plan and organize your project roadmap